Hjalmar Siilasvuo: Continuation War and Lapland War

 Following the end of the Siege of Leningrad in January 1944, the Finnish high command began preparations for a Soviet offensive.
-As part of the these preparations it split the Kannas Group, responsible for the defence of the Karelian Isthmus, into two corps-level formations on 4 March 1944.
+As part of these preparations it split the Kannas Group, responsible for the defence of the Karelian Isthmus, into two corps-level formations on 4 March 1944.
 The eastern side of the isthmus was handed to the III Corps, the headquarters of which was moved to the area from northern Finland, with Siilasvuo reinstated as the commander of the corps.
 The Soviet Vyborg–Petrozavodsk offensive began on 9 July 1944.
 Threatened to be cut off, III Corps fell back and eventually took defensive positions along Vuoksi.
 The III Corps front stabilized along the Vuoksi for the rest of the war, with the Soviet forces failing to break through on the III Corps sector despite several attempts.

 As one of the terms of the Moscow Armistice, Finland had to remove of any German forces remaining in Finland.
 German forces in the Finnish north initially fell back towards Norway in unofficial cooperation with the Finnish forces.
 However, following the failure of Operation Tanne Ost which involved a German attempt to capture Gogland from its Finnish defenders, the Finno-German cooperation completely broke down.
 During the subsequent Lapland War, Siilasvuo's III Corps was moved to northern Finland where it took overall command of all the Finnish forces participating in the operation.
 Over the following months, Siilasvuo's forces slowly pushed the Germans out of Lapland, with the final German forces leaving Finland on 27 April 1945.
 Siilasvuo was awarded with the Mannerheim Cross in December 1944, with the bestowal document referencing his actions in the Winter War, the Continuation War and the Lapland War.